tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Opportunities for improevment

+* Simplifying the model to reduce overfitting
+* Introducing batch normalization to make training loss decreese faster
+* Automatic adjustment of a ```correction``` parameter according to speed and road geometry
+* Implementing additional ways to augment the data